 It’s all still in the basket, but you can’t get to it and it can’t get to you.

-Read enough Sacks and you realize that an injury, a blow to the head, can be like tipping the basket over and all the discarded junk tumbles back onto the prairie of who you are, enough to make who you were seem like some ratty remnant with most of its threads frayed
+Read enough Sacks and you realize that an injury, a blow to the head, can be like tipping the basket over and all the discarded junk tumbles back onto the prairie of who you are, enough to make who you seemed like some ratty remnant with most of its threads frayed

 Life Afloat in Time